Multi-Scale Denoising in the Feature Space for Low-Light Instance Segmentation

 \section{Introduction}

 Instance segmentation is a crucial task in computer vision because it allows systems to interpret scenes with higher levels of detail, by understanding the position and shape of the objects within them.
-This can be highly beneficial in scenarios such as autonomous driving, video surveillance, augmented reality, multimedia editing, medical imaging and agricultural monitoring.
-Its importance is underscored by numerous recent research contributions in this field and various benchmarks and datasets, including Microsoft COCO \cite{lin2014coco}, ADE20K \cite{zhou2017ade20k}, Pascal VOC \cite{Everingham15pascalvoc} and Cityscapes \cite{cordts2016cityscapes}.
+This can be highly beneficial in scenarios such as autonomous driving, video surveillance, multimedia editing, and agricultural monitoring.
+Its importance is underscored by numerous recent research contributions in this field and various benchmarks and datasets \cite{lin2014coco, zhou2017ade20k, Everingham15pascalvoc, cordts2016cityscapes}.

 While its applications span many sectors, there has been limited research on instance segmentation in low-light conditions.
-The is due to the fact that low-light images are heavily affected by noise from a low photon count in darker conditions, making the task much more challenging.
-A common approach is to first apply a low-light image enhancement (LLIE) method to these images.
-This enables existing instance segmentation methods, typically designed for normal-light conditions, to run inference upon the enhanced images.
-LLIE methods include EnlightenGAN \cite{jiang2021enlightengan}, Zero-DCE \cite{li2021zerodce}, and more recently RetinexFormer \cite{cai2023retinexformer}.
-Specifically, Zero-DCE \cite{li2021zerodce}, and RetinexFormer \cite{cai2023retinexformer} also use low-light object detection benchmarks (ExDark \cite{2018exdark}, DARK FACE \cite{2020poorvisdata}) to show their low-light enhancing performances.

-To the best of our knowledge to date, the only work published on low light instance segmentation is by by Chen et al. \cite{2023lis}; however their method was only applicable for RAW images to take advantage of the higher bit-depth.
-In this paper, we propose an end-to-end approach that takes low-light sRGB images as inputs; these are much more widely used than RAW images and can be applied to video sequences.
+This is because low-light images are heavily affected by noise from a low photon count in darker conditions, making the task much more challenging.
+A common approach is to first apply a low-light image enhancement (LLIE) method (such as \cite{jiang2021enlightengan, li2021zerodce, lv2021agllnet, cai2023retinexformer}) to these images before passing into existing instance segmentation methods.
+Specifically, Zero-DCE \cite{li2021zerodce}, and RetinexFormer \cite{cai2023retinexformer} also use low-light object detection benchmarks (i.e. \cite{2018exdark, 2020poorvisdata}) to demonstrate their enhancing performances.
+To the best of our knowledge to date, the only known work on low-light instance segmentation is by Chen et al. \cite{2023lis}, focusing on leveraging the higher bit-depth in RAW images for better performance.

 Our goal is to develop a robust and effective end-to-end method for low-light instance segmentation.
 This implies eliminating any explicit pre-processing steps in order to simplify the mask generating procedure.
-However most models are not designed to handle images with noise and low-contrast.
-In our experiments, we have found that both low-contrast and noise impact the performance of these models, as also confirmed by the study in \cite{Yi:Comprehensive:2024}.
+However, most models are not designed to handle low-light images; in our experiments, we found that both low-contrast and noise impact the performance of these models, as also confirmed by the study in \cite{Yi:Comprehensive:2024}.